ILR After 5 Years Residence in the UK

 - No absences for more than 90 days in the last 12 months before applying;

-- If you are married to or in a civil partnership with a British citizen, the total number of days absence for the whole 3-year period should not exceed 270.
+- If you are married to or in a civil partnership with a British citizen, the total number of days absent for the whole 3-year period should not exceed 270.

 - If you are not married to or in a civil partnership with a British citizen, you should not have been outside the UK for more than 450 days in the 5-year qualifying period.